jm-merchan/Observability_as_Code_Webinar/README.md

 # Observability as Code with Terraform and Datadog

-The code contained in this repository is based upon a a couple of Terraform tutorial and the repository of a previous "Observability as Code Webminar".
-You can find the links for those tutorials and repository below:

 * [Provision an EKS Cluster (AWS)](https://developer.hashicorp.com/terraform/tutorials/kubernetes/eks)
 * [Automate Monitoring with the Terraform Datadog Provider](https://developer.hashicorp.com/terraform/tutorials/applications/datadog-provider)
 * [hashicorp/observability-as-code